5 DAILY IDIOMS to say "expensive" in French

 LEARN FRENCH IN 2 MINUTES - French idiom: Être au taquet

-In this video, I explain in a clear and concise way (in 2 minutes) the expression "être au taquet".
-These little expressions allow you to learn French in a quick and efficient way.
-Transcript of the video Bonjour tout le monde, j'espère que vous allez
+In this video, I explain the expression "être au taquet" clearly and concisely (in 2 minutes).
+These little expressions help you learn French quickly and efficiently.
+Video transcript Bonjour tout le monde, j'espère que vous allez

 Tips